ratankaliani/ratankaliani.github.io/content/posts/evo2.md

 ## StripedHyena 2 Architecture

-Before explaining Evo 2’s architecture Striped Hyena 2 (SH2), I’ll explain Striped Hyena 1 (SH1), the architecture for Evo.
+Before explaining Evo 2’s architecture, Striped Hyena 2 (SH2), I’ll explain Striped Hyena 1 (SH1), the architecture for Evo.

 SH1 combines the [Hyena state-space convolution](https://arxiv.org/abs/2302.10866) with self-attention layers.
 SH1 is similar to [Mamba](https://arxiv.org/abs/2312.00752), except that SH1 fuses the convolutional operators and attention layers to push more computational efficiency and tighter coupling of local & global features.
 At a high level, Mamba’s simple sequential convolution → attention blocks can fit into existing Transformer pipelines, whereas SH1 requires custom fusion logic.
 Because SH1 is applied to genomic data, where the context length is much longer than in language modeling, this tradeoff makes more sense.
 Fusing together the attention and convolution blocks amortizes the overhead to reduce inference and training compute, which yields 2x speedup over dense transformers.